 Energy technology innovation partnership project (etipp)

-eNERGY TECHNOLOGY INNOVATION PARTNERSHIP PROJECT ETIPP
+eNERGY TECHNOLOGY INNOVATION PARTNERSHIP PROJECT (ETIPP)

 “ETIPP programs assist Hawai’i and Pacific region communities in building actionable energy plans to increase grid stability, replace aging infrastructure and address connectivity constraints,” says Hawaiʻiʻs Chief Energy Officer Mark B. Glick.
 “Solutions developed in tandem with local communities build trust in the energy planning process, augmenting community-based ingenuity with high-level technical expertise.”